 Maricopa County Reads is the award-winning summer reading program provided by the Maricopa County Library District to all public, tribal and military base libraries within Maricopa County.
 The primary goal of the program is to interrupt the summer slide, the common term given to the learning loss experienced by children while transitioning between school years.
 The secondary aim of the program is to promote early literacy among pre-readers and their families during the summer months.

 Several approaches are employed to accomplish these goals:

 Connect Readers with Community Experiences

 The Maricopa County Reads online summer reading program began in the summer of 2013.
-It has continued to grow, and now hosts all 62 public libraries within Maricopa County.
+It has continued to grow, and now hosts all 67 public, tribal and military base libraries within Maricopa County.
 More than 80,000 children, teens, and adults participate in the program annually.

 The Great Reading Adventure software is an open source project that is available free to any interested library.
 Maricopa County Library District continues to act as a steward for this project by improving the software, accepting code updates from contributors, and responding to questions via the Great Reading Adventure forum.